raspberrypilearning/memory/en/step_5.md

 Let's add four buttons for the player to press to repeat the sequence they've remembered.

 + Add four new sprites to your project to represent the four buttons.
 Edit the costumes so that there is one sprite in each of the four colours.
+Lay out the sprites in the same order as the costumes - red, blue, green, yellow.

 ![screenshot](images/colour-drums.png)